ericbulloch/kwmd/write_ups/vuln_hub/README.md

 VulnHub provides a lot of machines that can be attacked.
 There are a lot of learning opportunities because there are so many boxes.

 Because of the nature of these boxes, when I install them on my machine, I will be making my machine vulnerable to attack.
 I want to learn but I also want to reduce the risk of my machine being attacked.
-I found [this video] on youtube that talks about the steps to create a home lab.
+I found [this video](https://www.youtube.com/watch?v=0XMYtZx1M9g) on youtube that talks about the steps to create a home lab.

 The idea is to setup a hacking virtual environment where I have an attack machine that I can hack from and a vulnerable server that I will be hacking.
-Both machines are in a virtual environment that isn't in the same network as my host computer.
-Here is a summary of the steps:
+Both machines are in a virtual network that isn't in the same network as my host computer.
+Here is a summary of the steps from the video:

 - Download and Install VirtualBox.
 - Download Kali Linux vbox image.